Are e-cigarettes an effective way to ease lifelong smokers off conventional cigarettes?

 “As a physician scientist who treats patients with cancer, I am concerned about the delayed time course that’s needed to assess the adverse impacts of Electronic Nicotine Delivery Systems (ENDS) use,” wrote Carlos L. Arteaga, a professor of medicine at Vanderbilt University.

 “Therefore, although we call for additional research to determine with certainty the potential negative public health consequences of these products, particularly in youth, we cannot afford to wait to take prudent steps to stop those under 18 from using e-cigarettes.
 This is especially important since e-cigarette use is growing fast among this age group, as reported in the most recent National Youth Tobacco Survey.”

-However, Conley points to data from the Centers for Disease Control (CDC) that show conventional smoking is on the decline in teenagers and preteens, and that teenagers who vape tend to do so less frequently than teenagers who smoke.
+However, Conley points to data from the that show conventional smoking is on the decline in teenagers and preteens, and that who vape tend to do so less frequently than teenagers who smoke.

 Clive Bates, a policy consultant who keeps a blog about tobacco and other topics, is also skeptical that vaping is necessarily a bad thing for kids.